stypr/ctf/2015/codegate_2015/README.md

 mongodb: SELECT * FROM (unknown) WHERE u='username'
 ```

-Based on the things we kept in our mind, we just need to make the auth cookie to have `{"u":"admin"}\x03\x03\x03` as the plaintext.
+Based on the things we kept in our mind, we just need to make the auth cookie to have `{"u":"admin"}\x03\x03\x03` as the plaintext, in order to be authenticated as admin.

 ```
 - cbc padding vulnerability